Optometry

 The equipment kit includes a luggage tag that can be personalized with your contact information upon delivery.

-To choose your diagnostic set, please visit the Pioneer International website from Thursday, June 15, 2023 through Friday, June 30, 2023.
+To choose your diagnostic set, please visit the Pioneer International website from Monday, July 1 through Friday, July 12.

 1. Use your @stu.mcphs.edu email address to register for an account

-2. Enter "2027" as your Completion Year (this will ensure you receive access to view the MCPHS 1st Year Equipment Kit)
+2. Enter "2028" as your Completion Year (this will ensure you receive access to view the MCPHS 1st Year Equipment Kit)

-3. Confirm your account by checking your MCPHS inbox and clicking the link within the Pioneer International Account Confirmation email
+3. Confirm your account by checking your MCPHS inbox and clicking the link within the Pioneer International Account Confirmation email.

 You will notice that all items in the Equipment Kit and Diagnostic Set Package have a magnifying glass next to the item name.
-Clicking on this allows you to see a detailed description of that item, as well as multiple pictures of the item (if applicable).
+Clicking on this allows you to see a detailed description of that item as well as multiple pictures of the item (if applicable).
 The last item listed shows the amount that will be billed to your MCPHS account.

-Remember, no payment is required when you place your order.
+No payment is required when you place your order.
 Your MCPHS student account statement will reflect an Optometry Equipment Fee.
 If you have applied for financial aid, your cost of attendance includes an allowance for this purchase.

 MCPHS has established technology guidelines for all new students.